Mind Your Language – Changing the Conversation on Mental Health

 Here are some suggestions specific to the workplace for both employers and employees, as well as some other tips that might help.

 • Look at the leadership style of the organisation.
-Is it focused on how staff spend their time, or is it mindful leadership that promotes task-oriented activities which trusts staff to get the job done, whilst we all navigate a worldwide pandemic?
-Many will be juggling work, home schooling and / or caring for sick relatives; does your organisation make room for that?
+Is it focused on how staff spend their time, or is it mindful leadership that promotes task-oriented activities which trusts staff to get the job done?
+Employees may be juggling work, financial problems and / or caring for sick relatives; does your organisation make room for that?

 • Do managers cancel 1-1’s or do they make them a priority?
 Incidentally, a 1-1 should always focus on welfare not performance; the question “so, how are you?” should not come right at the end.
 A necessary performance related meeting should be planned and in the diary – well in advance – and nothing should ever come as a surprise.
-Whereas a 1-1 is a catch up over a cuppa when a leader sees that someone doesn’t seem themselves, or is just “checking in” to show they care.
+Whereas a well-being 1-1 is a catch up over a cuppa, when a leader sees someone doesn’t seem themselves, or is just checking in to show they care.
 It only needs to offer listening and signposting.

 • Do managers tell staff to “get it together” or “pull your socks up” or do they offer a culture that challenges unhelpful language which might be perpetuating stigma in the workplace?